longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

 # Introduction

 Longhorn creates a dedicated `share-manager-<volume-name>` Pod within the `longhorn-system` namespace for each RWX volume that is currently in active use.
-The Pod facilitate the export of Longhorn volume via an internally hosted NFSv4 server.
+The Pod facilitates the export of Longhorn volume via an internally hosted NFSv4 server.
 Additionally, a corresponding Service is created for each RWX volume, serving as the designated endpoint for actual NFSv4 client connections.

 {{< figure src="/img/diagrams/rwx/rwx-arch.png" >}}